nice-game-hints/zniw-adventure/BigFungus/index.md

 ---
-title: How to navigate the mushroom cave
+title: How to navigate the Mushroom Cave
 keywords: zniw adventure, zniw village, how to reach fungilla
 order: 40
 ---